Game Preview: Cougars vs. Rockets

 -

-Cougars Last Game: A 6-3 loss to the Victoria Royals on Saturday, Feb.
-22
+Cougars Last Game: A 5-2 win over the Rockets on Tuesday, Feb.
+25.

 -

-Rockets Last Game: A 4-3 overtime win over the Vancouver Giants on Saturday, Feb.
-22
+Rockets Last Game: A 5-2 loss to the Cougars on Tuesday, Feb.
+25

 -